Questions & answers

 - Amend the District Plan to enable more people to live in, and businesses and community services to locate in: areas near centres and areas with employment opportunities, areas that are well serviced by public transport (existing and future), and areas where there is high demand for housing and business land.

 - Allow building heights of at least 6 storeys within walkable catchments to the city centre and metropolitan centres as well as existing and planned rapid transit stops.
-We are proposing a 10 minute walking catchment for the city centre and the centres of Johnsonville and Tawa, and a 5 minute walking catchment around the train stations along the Kapiti and Johnsonville Lines.
+We are proposing a 15 minute walking catchment for the city centre, a 10 minute walking catchment around the metropolitan centres of Johnsonville and Kilbirnie (though 6 storeys is not enabled in Kilbirnie because of natural hazard risks), and a 10 minute walking catchment around the train stations along the Kapiti and Johnsonville Lines.
 This distinction reflects that these large centres provide a wider range of services and are areas with good access to the things people want and need, such as jobs and community services, and good public transport services.

 There are exceptions or limitations to these policy approaches in order to consider other matters such as heritage, natural hazards, significant infrastructure, other special characteristics like streetscape character and amenity, etc.

-The draft spatial plan for Wellington city (Our City Tomorrow) is consistent with the direction set out in the NPS-UD to develop a long term strategic plan of action in response to future growth pressures.
+The Spatial Plan is consistent with the direction set out in the NPS-UD to develop a long term strategic plan of action in response to future growth pressures.
 This will be given effect to through the District Plan Review process.

 - No minimum parking requirements